Two-photon amplitude interferometry for precision astrometry: Quantum optics derivations

-In accordance with Glauber's photodetection theory \cite{Glauber1963} the differential joint probability $P^{\rm{two \ photons}}_{L,R, \tau}$ to observe the coincident events is proportional to the fourth-order coherence function laid out in Equation~\eqref{corr.avarage} and expressed explicitly in Equation~\eqref{corr.rewritten}, from which one can estimate counting rate of the coincidences in a time interval $T_{r}$.
-Following now the labelling notation in Section~\ref{sec:basics_two_photon_amplitude} we replace $a_{L}\rightarrow x, a_{R}\rightarrow y$ resulting in expected pair counts:
+In accordance with Glauber's photodetection theory \cite{Glauber1963} the differential joint probability $P^{\rm{two \ photons}}_{L,R, \tau}$ to observe the coincident events is proportional to the fourth-order coherence function $P^{\rm{two \ photons}}_{L,R, \tau} \sim \Gamma_{1,2}^{a_{l},a_{r}}(\tau) $ laid out in Equation~\eqref{corr.avarage} and expressed explicitly in Equation~\eqref{corr.rewritten}.
+Thus, one can estimate counting rate of the coincidence, e.g. expected pair counts, within a short, single-bin, time interval $T_{r}$ corresponding to the resolution time of detectors:

 where the $+$ obtains for the $xy=cg,dh$ combinations, and the $-$ for $xy=ch,dg$.
-Here $T_{r}$ is the detector time bin width, $\tau_{c} = 1/\Delta \omega$ is the characteristic "coherence" time after filtering, $\eta_{1,2}$ are the detector quantum efficiencies and $A$ is the effective collection area.
-This is now the fully rigorous generalization of Equation~\ref{eq:pair_rates_full_pointsources} for extended sources and including all quantum effects.
+We denote as $T_{c} \sim 1/\Delta \omega$ a {\it{characteristic coherence time}} after filtering, $\eta_{1,2}$ are the detector quantum efficiencies and $A$ is the effective collection area.
+Note, for clarity we replaced $a_{L}\rightarrow x, a_{R}\rightarrow y$ in Equation~\eqref{coincedence} using the labelling notation in Section~\ref{sec:basics_two_photon_amplitude}.
+This is now the fully rigorous generalization of Equation~\eqref{eq:pair_rates_full_pointsources} for extended, thermal sources.